nitinkc/nitinkc.github.io/_posts/developerTools/2021-02-10-useful-mac-shortcuts.md

 |[***XMind***](http://www.xmind.net/download/mac/)|MindMapping tool|
 |Transmission|for Peer to peer Torrent transfer.
 Setup your own server|

+	1. Cheat Sheet App
+:This simple app displays shortcuts if you hold command (⌘) key for a few seconds in a software context

+JumpCut clipboard buffering: Often times there are lots of copy-paste happening during the development process. the software keeps 99 copy statements in its buffer

 # Mac Shortcuts

 Press Shift-Command-5 (macOS Mojave or later) and invoke the screen capture panel.